CBroz1/Academic-Helper-Scripts/README.md

 ## fMRI

-These files are specific to an fMRI project I was involved in.
+Some of these files are specific to an fMRI project I was involved in.
 They hard code a lot of information, including stimulus timing, stimulus names, etc. They highlight the extended process of simulating that dataset, but also how to generate subject-specific video stimuli based on experiment timing files.
 I was not the lead on this project, and these scripts *do not represent the final outcome*, but only the first draft of such functions used in my own learning process.

 - *OptSeq:* Parameters passed to the afni OptSeq command.
 - *ConvParRPar:* Specific our fMRI paradigm, converting par files to rpar files for simulating event related paradigm data.